-When I think about what it means to encourage my husband I think about the definition.
+When I think about what it means to encourage my husband I think about what it really means to encourage.
 An encourager is someone who inspires with courage, spirit, or confidence.
-Other words for encourage, according to dictionary.com are: embolden, hearten, reassure, urge, support, aide, and help.

 This post may contain affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.

 - How Do I Encourage My Husband Biblically?

 - Proverbs 31 Bible Study

 - Bible Verses To Share With Your Husband

 - Short Bible Verses To Text Your Husband

 - The Word Of God During A Difficult Time